-- A. Areas defined as jurisdictional wetlands in this article may be used to satisfy up to twenty-five percent (25%) of the minimum lot size required by the zoning ordinance, provided that the remaining lot area is sufficient in size and configuration to accommodate adequately all required utilities such as sewage disposal and water supply, and will accommodate permitted structures and lot access. - B. No open bodies of water may be used to satisfy minimum lot sizes. - C. The twenty-five percent (25 %) limitation of this article may be increased up to fifty percent (50%) for minimum sized lots in the RU or R-1 districts that are served by municipal water and sewer, provided all setbacks are adhered to.

-- 9.1.10 Non-Local Permits: Notwithstanding the provisions of this article or local approval of proposed uses, any permits required by the New Hampshire Department of Environmental Services Water Supply and Pollution Control Division under NH RSA §485-A:17, the New Hampshire Wetlands Board under NH RSA §482-A, or the United States Army Corps of Engineers under Section 404 of the Clean Water Act shall be obtained prior to the use or alteration of wetlands.
-Separate local approval of regulated uses in wetlands shall be required irrespective of obtaining non-local permits. - A. No subsurface wastewater disposal system shall be constructed within seventy-five feet (75') of the edge of any Type A Hydric Soil (very poorly drained) or fifty feet (50') of any Type B Hydric Soil (poorly drained). - B. The Planning Board shall require the designation of buffer areas adjacent to wetlands to protect such wetlands from adverse impacts due to proposed site development in accordance with Site Plan Review and Subdivision Regulations, Section 9.9.2 Wetland Setbacks.
-All construction, forestry and agricultural activities within one hundred feet (100') feet of any wetlands shall be undertaken with special care to avoid soil erosion and siltation of wetlands. - C. The area extending one hundred feet (100') from the boundary lines of Exeter's prime wetlands as registered with the NH Wetlands Bureau shall be a no-cut, no-disturbance buffer.
-(See Nov.
-2005 Exeter Prime Wetland Mapping Report) If the prime wetlands is also a wetland contiguous to a protected river, stream, or brook, the required setback shall be that which yields the greatest protection.
-The permitted use as described in Article 9.3.4.I.2 is allowed within the wetland "no-cut, no-disturbance" buffer area. - 9.1.11 Remedy for Violations: Any wetlands altered in violation of this article shall be restored at the expense of the violator(s) as provided by NH RSA §482-A.
+- A. Areas defined as jurisdictional wetlands in this article may be used to satisfy up to twenty-five percent (25%) of the minimum lot size required by the zoning ordinance, provided that the remaining lot area is sufficient in size and configuration to accommodate adequately all required utilities such as sewage disposal and water supply, and will accommodate permitted structures and lot access. - B. No open bodies of water may be used to satisfy minimum lot sizes. - C. The twenty-five percent (25 %) limitation of this article may be increased up to fifty percent (50%) for minimum sized lots in the RU or R-1 districts that are served by municipal water and sewer, provided all setbacks are adhered to. - 9.1.9 Wetland Boundary Markers: The Planning Board or Conservation Commission may require wetland boundaries or the WCOD, to be marked with an identifiable permanent marking system when adjacent to proposed developed areas. - 9.1.10 Non-Local Permits: Notwithstanding the provisions of this article or local approval of proposed uses, any permits required by the New Hampshire Department of Environmental Services Water Supply and Pollution Control Division under NH RSA §485-A:17, the New Hampshire Wetlands Board under NH RSA §482-A, or the United States Army Corps of Engineers under Section 404 of the Clean Water Act shall be obtained prior to the use or alteration of wetlands.
+Separate local approval of regulated uses in wetlands shall be required irrespective of obtaining non-local permits. - 9.1.11 Enforcement: Any wetlands altered in violation of this article shall be restored at the expense of the violator(s) as provided by NH RSA §482-A. The Code Enforcement Officer shall be responsible for the enforcement of the provisions of this ordinance.